 Which Simpli Home sofa is the best all-around pick?

-Livingston felt the most universally comfortable, especially for mixed-height households and couples who reposition often.
+Livingston was the most universally comfortable in our testing, especially for mixed-height households and couples who reposition often.

 Which model is best for deep lounging and stretching out?

-Rex offers the biggest sprawl zone, while Morrison gives a plush lounge feel in a more standard footprint.
+Rex gives you the biggest sprawl zone, while Morrison delivers a plush lounge feel in a more standard footprint.

 Do any of these work well for upright laptop work?